tymyrddin/blue-macos/source/docs/privacy/devices.md

 # Turning devices on and off

-Depending on your location and context, you may want to turn devices, such as webcam and microphone off and on.
+Adversaries can try to gain access with trojans - invisibly-installed malware that gives the adversary administrative control over targeted computers, including, the ability to remotely control devices.
+Depending on your location and context, you may want to turn devices off and later on again.

 Some devices can be turned on and off by software, others need blacklisting.
 Kernel modules are pieces of code that can be loaded and unloaded into the kernel upon demand.
 They extend the functionality of the kernel without the need to reboot the system.
 And modules can be blacklisted.

 ## Examples

 ### Turn on/off camera/webcam

-Adversaries can try to gain access with trojans – malware that gives the adversary administrative control over its targeted computers, including, in this case, the ability to remotely control webcams.
-A trojan is an invisibly-installed malware program spread via email attachment or by [phishing](attack-trees:docs/social-engineering/Phishing).

 Tape the camera.
 It may even be possible to turn it off in BIOS (depending on your version).

-Better yet, if you know what driver module is controlling the webcam, you can disable the driver with `modprobe -r`.
+Better yet, if you know what driver module is controlling the webcam, you can disable and enable the driver with a single command on the commandline.

+#### uvc driver

 Check with: